rdagumampan/yuniql-web/content/docs/get-started.md

 v0.00           2019-11-03T16:29:36.0130000     DESKTOP-ULR8GDO\rdagumampan
 ```

-#### Verify results<br>
+Verify results.
 Query tables with SSMS or your preferred SQL client

 ![yuniql-sqlserver-migration](/images/get-started-sqlserver.png)

-#### Supported Platforms
-The latest build supports SqlServer, PostgreSql and MySql.
-These have been verified to run on latest version hosted in Azure SQL Database, Amazon RDS and Google CloudSQL.
+The latest build of yuniql supports SqlServer, PostgreSql and MySql.
+Integration tests are performed on instances hosted in Azure SQL Database, Amazon RDS and Google CloudSQL.
+See list of supported platforms [here]({{< ref "/docs/build-status.md" >}})

 #### Learn further